Hell of the Living Dead: Critical reception

+In Italy, the film received unremarkable reviews in Paese Sera, l'Unità, Il Giorno, and Stampa Sera while generally more positive reviews in Corriere d'Informazione and Il Giornale Nuovo.

-From contemporary reviews, the film received negative reviews in La Stampa, The Baltimore Sun, and Evening Sentinel.
+From contemporary reviews, the film received negative reviews in Stampa Sera, The Baltimore Sun, and Evening Sentinel.
 Both La Stampa and Steve Jenkins of The Monthly Film Bulletin found the film was unintentionally amusing, with Jenkins highlighting a "low-budget UN meeting consisting of a handful of delegates hurling pieces of paper at each other."
 Jenkins continued that the possibility of any subversive subtext involving Third World victims corrupted by scientific research was "truly buried here in an orgy of flesh chewing and vomiting, as well as dialogue that beggars belief."
 Jenkins and the three newspapers found the use of stock footage poorly integrated into the film.
 Alan Cookman of the Evening Sentinel highlighted that it was "inexpertly and indiscriminately shoved in to persuade us that we are overseas" while Jenkins noted "ludicrous attempts to dub speech on to stock footage."
 Reviews also deemed the film to be in poor taste and commented on the origin of the film.
 The reviewer in La Stampa stating that this Italian and Spanish co-production was made to masquerade itself as a Hollywood production with cast members such as Margit Evelyn Newton listed in the credits having a similar name to Olivia Newton-John.
 Alan Cookman of the Evening Sentinel was shocked it was even released to theaters in the United Kingdom, concluding that it was "a right load of Italian garbage" and "not just worthless foreign rubbish, it is sick foreign rubbish."

 From retrospective reviews, Glenn Kay in his book Zombie Movies: The Ultimate Guide commented on the poor quality dialogue, as well as bad shot composition—with scenes changing from day to night between cuts, slow pacing and overacting.
 Scott Aaron Stine, author of The Gorehound's Guide to Splatter Films of the 1980s, called the film a "shameless" retread of Dawn of the Dead and Zombi 2, criticized the overuse of mismatched stock footage, and concluded the picture was for "diehard splatterpunk and zombie film completists only."
 Donald Guarisco of AllMovie described the film as "cluelessly bad" with a script of "dreadful characterizations and dialogue," noting that it would be enjoyed by fans of cult and trash cinema.
 John Kenneth Muir (Horror Films of the 1980s) stated the film was not enjoyable to watch and that it added little originality to the zombie genre in the vein of other films such as The Return of the Living Dead and Day of the Dead.
 Both AllMovie and Muir noted the film's similarity to Dawn of the Dead, with Muir referring to it as "perhaps the most blatant rip-off of Dawn of the Dead ever produced".